 Furthermore, as unenlightened human beings, we are bound to be impacted by fear, worry, greed, hatred, lack of understanding, and lack of self-awareness.
 As a social species, we are fully interconnected and interdependent on one another and the world around us.
 Therefore, merely being honest, say what we mean, express our emotions and desires, and be who we are may not necessarily lead to deep and lasting happiness.
 Who we are and who we become must-have real consideration for the happiness and well-being of other humans as well as other beings and non-beings.

 Being authentic/happy takes an immense amount of inner-stability, skills, and qualities that need development.
 This is not difficult if one has the zeal to ripen these necessary skills.

 MAGIC – Five Skills For Authenticity and Deep Lasting Happiness.

-- Mental purity (Distinguishing the ego from a pure-self)
+- Mental purity (Maturing the ego to a highest level of self)

 - Awareness (Seeing the truth with wisdom)